Developer-Student-Club/Bloom/README.md

 # Bloom
-This is a website that will have past examinations questions and answers
+The is website let you find, view and upload examination questions and answers to be accessed by students.

 ## We :heart: Contributors Like You!